-When I told people that I was a double major in accounting and music, they were often perplexed by the combination.
-Most people think the fields are vastly different, but surprisingly, there are similarities.
-Both are universal languages—one is the language of business and the other a language of self-expression, and together they utilize both sides of my brain.
+"Surprisingly, there are similarities.
+Both are universal languages—one is the language of business and the other a language of self-expression, and together they utilized both sides of my brain," she says.